quantnetwork/blockchain-developer-exercises-foundations/CLASS5.md

 ### Exercise 2.8 - Read your first Accounts Transaction

 For this task, we will read our first Accounts transaction via Overledger’s autoExecuteSearchTransaction API.
-The openAPI3 version of this endpoint can be found [here](https://docs.overledger.io/#operation/autoExecuteSearchTransactionRequest).
+The documentation can be found [here](https://docs.overledger.io/#operation/autoExecuteSearchTransactionRequest).

 #### DLT Network Information

 We will be interacting with the Ethereum Ropsten and the XRP Ledger testnets.
 The relevant Overledger location objects are as follows:

 1. Location = {“technology”: “Ethereum”, “network”: “Ropsten Testnet”}

 2. Location = {“technology”: “XRP Ledger”, “network”: “Testnet”}

 #### Prerequisites